o0101/style.dss/README.md

 ## Using

-Let's make a simple Demo.
+Let's make a simple demo.

 First, create your styling control file, `stylcon.js`